Garbage & Recycling Guidelines

 - Metal cans should be rinsed to remove residual food before recycling.

-- All cardboard and box board should be flattened and placed in a recycling container or cardboard box for collection.
+- All cardboard and boxboard must be flattened and placed in a recycling container.
+For overflow, recycling may be placed in a similar-sized cardboard box for collection.
+A similar-sized cardboard box must be labeled as "recycling" or "R."

 - Some examples of paper products that can be recycled: